LUCAS-1873/MOPDT/README.md

 ```
 MOPDT.py -I Input.faa -O Output
 ```
-"Input.faa" is the protein file that you want to know if these proteins are Methane-oxidation proteins.
+"Input.faa" is the protein file you want to know if these proteins are Methane-oxidation proteins.
-"Output" is the directory in which the results which stored
+"Output" is the directory in which the results are stored

 Input nucleic acid file and then output
 ```